Etinago/hungry-hub-team-3/README.md

 - Restaurant Search: Users are able to search for restaurants in different cities by entering the city name
 - Restaurant Deatils: Detailed information about each restaurant is displayed including the geo-location on an interactive map
 - Weather Information: Real-time weather data for the searched city is displayed
-- Responsive Design: The app is responsive and works seemlessly on different devices inlunding mobile
+- Responsive Design: The app is responsive and works seemlessly on different devices inclunding mobile
 - User-friendly interface: The web app is intuitive

 ## Installation

 ### Clone the Repository